 The href attribute specifies an IRI reference.
 This IRI reference is first transformed by escaping disallowed characters as specified in Section 5.4 of W3C XLink 1.0.
-If it is not absolute, the IRI reference is resolved into an absolute form as described in section 5 of IETF RFC 3987 using the base IRI of the include element.
+If it is not absolute, the IRI reference is then resolved into an absolute form as described in section 5 of IETF RFC 3987 using the base IRI of the include element.

 The value of the href attribute is thus used to create a datatypes element, as follows.
 The IRI reference consists of the IRI itself and an optional fragment identifier.
 The resource identified by the IRI is retrieved.
 The result is a MIME entity: a sequence of bytes labeled with a MIME media type.
 The media type determines how an element is constructed from the MIME entity and optional fragment identifier.
-When the media type is application/xml or text/xml, the MIME entity shall be parsed as an XML document in accordance with the applicable RFC (at the time of writing [RFC 3023]) and an element, which shall be a datatypes element in the Extensible Datatypes namespace, constructed from the result of the parse.
+When the media type is application/xml or text/xml, the MIME entity shall be parsed as an XML document in accordance with the applicable RFC (at the time of writing [RFC 3023]) and an element, which shall be a datatypes element in the DTLL namespace, constructed from the result of the parse.
 In particular, the charset parameter shall be handled as specified by the RFC.
 This specification does not define the handling of media types other than application/xml and text/xml.
-The href attribute shall not include a fragment identifier unless the registration of the media type.
+The href attribute shall not include a fragment identifier unless the registration of the media type of the resource identified by the attribute defines the interpretation of fragment identifiers for that media type.